ngxs/store/docs/concepts/actions.md

 It's for NGRX, but the same naming conventions apply to NGXS.

 ## Group your actions
-Group similar action by using namespace
+Group similar action by using namespace.

 ```TS
 export namespace TodoAction {